 These educators also shared a point of pride in adhering to a curriculum that is neither offered in the public system nor by many other private schools.
 An emphasis on the phonetic method of reading, handwriting skills, telling time on an analog clock, and receiving scriptural lessons that enforce love and kindness are academic and social-emotional building blocks that support growth throughout the school year and into successive grades.

 Mrs. Gretchen Hesse, a retired STE administrator and Kindergarten teacher, offers one last suggestion for families: embrace the process rather than let it be a source of anxiety.
 She offers, “Children should become comfortable with the campus where they’ll be attending Kindergarten.
 Parents should drive by it with their preschooler on occasion and attend events there such as fairs, Open Houses, theater productions, and athletic games.”

-While we may not whole-heartedly subscribe to author Robert Fulghum’s notion of All I Really Need To Know I Learned In Kindergarten, there’s definitely some wisdom there.
-The academic foundation, the sense of self that begins to develop, the introduction of a broad array of interests, and the learning of how to properly interact with peers and adults is the core of a successful Kindergarten experience.
+While we may not whole-heartedly subscribe to author Robert Fulghum’s notion of All I Really Need To Know I Learned In Kindergarten, there’s some wisdom there.
+The academic foundation, the sense of self that begins to develop, the introduction of a broad array of interests, and the learning of how to appropriately interact with peers and adults are the core of a successful Kindergarten experience.
 As parents, our children are our most precious resource, and starting their academic journey in the best possible way is a gift that lasts a lifetime.

 We invite you to learn more about Kindergarten at STE and the impact of a K-12 education on students.
 Please get in touch with us if we can assist with your planning for the upcoming school year.